aosborne17/mvc_flask/README.md

 # MVC stands for Model View Controller

-## The controller is the run file that runs our code

 ## Model would be our HTML and CSS templates
 ## The controller would be our run file in our app.py